Aropha/get-chemical-smiles-by-cas-or-name/README.md

 ## Website https://echa.europa.eu/
 The website `https://echa.europa.eu/` is another useful source we have been using.
 To use it, we first go to the address `https://echa.europa.eu/advanced-search-for-chemicals?p_p_id=dissadvancedsearch_WAR_disssearchportlet&p_p_lifecycle=0&p_p_col_id=column-1&p_p_col_count=1` using the library `selenium`.
 Then use the `find_element_by_xpath` command to find the search box, and input the CAS number into the search box.
 Upon submit, we follow a few more steps to extract the SMILES string (if available) mainly using `selenium` and `re` (regular expression) to identify the target content.

 These steps control the automatic opening and closing of the web brower, which usually takes some time to get the job done.
-For more information, please refer to the JupyterNotebook **`get-chemical-smiles-by-cas-or-name.ipynb`**.
+For more information, please refer to the JupyterNotebook **`get-chemical-smiles-by-cas-or-name.ipynb`** in the `code` folder .

 ## Website http://www.ambinter.com/
 Similarly, we can also scrape the website `http://www.ambinter.com/` following the same steps to get the SIMLES strings based on CAS numbers.
-Details can be found in the JupyterNotebook **`get-chemical-smiles-by-cas-or-name.ipynb`**.
+Details can be found in the JupyterNotebook **`get-chemical-smiles-by-cas-or-name.ipynb`** in the `code` folder .